matron2017/Algorithm-project/README.md

 - Adding and removing undirected roads
 - Finding an arbitrary route with depth-first search
 - Finding a route with the fewest towns using breadth-first search
+- Finding shortest routes by road length using Dijkstra's algorithm
 - Detecting cycles in the road network

 Road lengths are calculated from the Euclidean distance between town